JavaScript is required

 In implementing budget reprioritisations employers must apply the following principles.

-The existing legal and policy framework must be applied (including the obligations set out in VPS Agreement including its underpinning common policies and BPEC (or other relevant enterprise agreement – see Attachment A - Other relevant public service enterprise agreements), Public Sector Industrial Relations Policies 2015 (IR Policies), Occupational Health and Safety Act 2004) (OHS Act), Administrative Guidelines on Engaging Labour Hire in the Victorian Public Service and Administrative Guidelines on Engaging Professional Services in the Victorian Public Service.
-All employers must comply with their obligations and entitlements outlined in these instruments as amended or enhanced by this policy.
+The existing legal and policy framework must be applied including the obligations set out in the VPS Agreement (as well as its underpinning common policies or any other relevant enterprise agreement – see Attachment A - Other relevant public service enterprise agreements, Public Sector Industrial Relations Policies 2015 (IR Policies), Occupational Health and Safety Act 2004) (OHS Act), Administrative Guidelines on Engaging Labour Hire in the Victorian Public Service and Administrative Guidelines on Engaging Professional Services in the Victorian Public Service.
+All Employers must comply with their obligations and entitlements outlined in these instruments as amended or enhanced by this policy.
 The inter-relationship between these instruments and this policy is set out in more detail in the table below:

 InstrumentInter-relationship between the instruments and this policy